mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Billy Mitchell (gamer)](https://en.wikipedia.org/w/index.php?title=Billy_Mitchell_(gamer)&oldid=1316726890) - William James Mitchell Jr. (born July 16, 1965) is an American video game player.
+Throughout the 1980s and 1990s, he was recognized for numerous records on classic video games before disputes arose over their legitimacy beginning in 2018.
+Mitchell has also appeared in several documentaries on competitive gaming and retrogaming.
+In 1982, Mitchell was...

+- [Low-background steel](https://en.wikipedia.org/w/index.php?title=Low-background_steel&oldid=1308653917) - Low-background steel, also known as pre-war steel and pre-atomic steel, is any steel produced prior to the detonation of the first nuclear bombs in the 1940s and 1950s.
+Typically obtained from ships (either as part of regular scrapping or shipwrecks) and other steel artifacts of this era, it is often used for modern particle detectors because more ...

 - [Seoul Halloween crowd crush](https://en.wikipedia.org/w/index.php?title=Seoul_Halloween_crowd_crush&oldid=1321465564) - On 29 October 2022, around 22:20, a crowd surge occurred during Halloween festivities in the Itaewon neighborhood of Seoul, South Korea, killing 159 people and wounding 196 others.
 The death toll includes two people who died after the crush.
 The victims were mostly young adults; 27 of the victims were foreign nationals.
 The crowd crush was the deadl...

 - [Ana Montes](https://en.wikipedia.org/w/index.php?title=Ana_Montes&oldid=1312818610) - Ana Belén Montes (born February 28, 1957) is an American former senior analyst at the United States Defense Intelligence Agency who spied on behalf of the Cuban government for 17 years.
 Montes was arrested on September 21, 2001, and she subsequently was charged with conspiracy to commit espionage for the government of Cuba.
 Montes pleaded guilty to ...